-These are implemented on a larger scale to address specific issues, and have great impact on ranking.
+These are implemented on a larger scale to address specific issues and have a great impact on ranking.
 They occur once or a few times annually, and websites are given advanced notice before the updates take place.
-This allows for a window of time to get prepared, so that rankings of well-established websites don’t plummet as soon as the update goes into effect.
+This allows for a window of time to prepare so that rankings of well-established websites don’t plummet as soon as the update goes into effect.

 - Broad Core Updates

-Adjustments to a main algorithm can occur a few times a year, and usually entail shifting the priority of some factors, such as quality of backlinks and loading speed.
+Adjustments to the main algorithm can occur a few times a year and usually entail shifting the priority of some factors, such as quality of backlinks and loading speed.

 - Minor Updates

-These are slight refinements on micro-algorithms which can occur on a daily basis to improve relevance of search results and user experience.
+These are slight refinements on micro-algorithms that can occur daily to improve the relevance of search results and user experience.